MichalPokojny/MyProject1/README.md

 **Solved bugs**

-- When I first imported all the photos I used the highest resolution possible and page was loading too slow so I replaced them with appropriate resolution for desktop and mobile devices and it started to load faster.
+- When I first imported all the photos I used the highest resolution possible and also made a long path to the source so page was loading too slow.
+I replaced them with appropriate resolution for desktop and mobile devices and it started to load faster.

 **Validator testing**